 All Judson retirement communities offer a range of exercise classes and fitness programs such as yoga, tai chi and weight training with a trainer or in a group.
 With warm-water indoor pools, we also have water aerobics, water power walking and various water exercises developed by the Arthritis Foundation.

-A specialized course we offer is Delay the Disease – an ongoing program dedicated to delaying the onset of Parkinson’s by optimizing physical function and helping to delay the progression of symptoms.
+A specialized course we offer is Improvement Through Movement – an ongoing program dedicated to delaying the onset of Parkinson’s by optimizing physical function and helping to delay the progression of symptoms.
 Participants in this program see improvements in their gait, balance and strength, in addition to experiencing sharper memory and a reduced chance of falling.

 See the list of the fitness programs at Judson.